Jessica-Mendieta/CMU-GIS-Portfolio/README.md

 ## [Sheet Mapper Tutorial](https://www.mapbox.com/impact-tools/sheet-mapper/)

+###### Assignment Description

-For this assignment I created a map that shows businesses in the districts of NYC Councilmemmber Carlina Rivera and NYS Assemblymember Yuh-Line Niou based on whether they have senior shopping hours, are a bike shop or small business.
-This information came from their Twitter feed between April 1 and 8 and is listed on a Google spreadsheet that I linked to the map.
+I completed the Mapbox Sheer Mapper tutorial to create a map with businesses in the districts of NYC Councilmemmber Carlina Rivera and NYS Assemblymember Yuh-Line Niou based on whether they have senior shopping hours, are a bike shop or small business.
+This information came from their Twitter feed between April 1 and 8 and is listed on a Google spreadsheet.
+To customize the code and create the website I used the Glitch app.

 [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1X9Tv_bW3JYhG05UzS5FwN-QpKZyTPy1KahnLib13im8/edit#gid=0)